What is "SDPi"?

 No, it includes active engagement of other standards groups including the IEEE 11073 standards community, ISO/TC 215 & IEC/SC 62A Joint Working Group 7 (JWG7) standards for safe, effective and secure medical device and health software.
 That said, the primary focus of effort related to PnP MDI is in the IHE Devices and HL7 Devices groups.

-See the IHE Compendium of Medical Device Oriented Use Cases that was developed in conjunction with the IHE SDPi White Paper.
+See the IHE Compendium of Medical Device Oriented Use Cases that was developed in conjunction with the IHE SDPi Paper.

 The Gemini program proposal identified a starter set of use case narratives that together span the use contexts comprised by SDPi & FHIR: